 Possibly an agent of the Underground Railroad and a refugee of slavery herself, Nancy Carter Jones survived harrowing and disastrous events in her long life.

 Born around 1820 in Kentucky to enslaved parents and herself enslaved, the woman who would become known as Lawrenceburg’s “Aunt Nancy” Jones was shuffled around slave owners in that state.
 She had been known as Nancy Carter at his time and had given birth to a total of eight children.*

-Steamers on the Ohio River and in the Great Lakes often served as a means for Black people to escape chattel slavery to freedom.** Whether this was the case for Nancy, she had been on the Redstone steamer as a “cabin maid”—as boat staff, possibly as a free woman working as a servant or as an enslaved person to a white person on board.
+Steamers on the Ohio River, as in the Great Lakes, likely served as a means for Black people to escape chattel slavery to freedom.
+Whether this was the case for Nancy, she had been on the Redstone steamer as a “cabin maid”—as boat staff, possibly as a free woman working as a servant or as an enslaved person to a white person on board.
 Whatever her situation was for being on the Redstone, it was the day that changed her life.

 On its new line from Madison, IN, to Cincinnati, the Redstone departed Madison at noon on 3 April with 40-50 people on board.
 Around 2 pm, it docked at Carrollton, KY, and picked up about eight more people.
 Just three miles up the river, the ship was flagged down to stop at Scott’s Landing on the Kentucky side at the foot of the dangerous Craig’s Bar, which is located at the mouth of 4-Mile Creek.
 Here, the Redstone picked up some more passengers, including Reverend Perry A. Scott.